Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/benchmark/cg_spmv_jacobi.rst

 Prepare Data (Step 3)
 ***********************

 Here is a list of the URLs of **SPD** sparse matrices in the file *test.txt*.
 All these sparse matrices are from `SuiteSparse Matrix Collection<https://sparse.tamu.edu/>`.
-Users could add more links or trim the existing links in the file.
+You can add more links or trim the existing links in the file.
 With the following command, these matrices listed in the *test.txt* file are download from the given links and then are preprocessed.
-It may take some time to finish the downloading and preprocessing.
+It might take some time to finish the downloading and preprocessing.

 .. code-block:: bash